 The nucleus of a cell contains DNA, the genetic “blueprint” that encodes all of the genes a living organism uses to produce proteins needed to carry out life-sustaining cellular functions.
 It is estimated that each human cell contains approximately 2 meters (6.5 feet) of DNA, squeezed inside the cell’s microscopic nucleus.
 We now know that DNA is not randomly arranged within the nucleus; instead, the organization of the nucleus is tightly controlled.
 However, the functional consequences of this organization are not well understood.
 What are the principles that govern the three-dimensional architecture of the nucleus, and how does this architecture contribute to gene expression regulation?
 How does nuclear architecture change over time (the 4th dimension) in the course of normal development?
 Do dysfunctional alterations in nuclear organization lead to disease, and/or could they be used to diagnose diseases?

 The Common Fund’s 4D Nucleome program aims to understand the principles underlying nuclear organization in space and time, the role nuclear organization plays in gene expression and cellular function, and how changes in nuclear organization affect normal development as well as various diseases.
-This program will develop technologies, resources and data to enable the study of the 4D Nucleome, including novel tools to explore the dynamic nuclear architecture and its role in gene expression programs, models to examine the relationship between nuclear organization and function in both normal development and disease, and reference maps of nuclear architecture in a variety of cells and tissues.
+This program is developing technologies, resources and data to enable the study of the 4D Nucleome, including novel tools to explore the dynamic nuclear architecture and its role in gene expression programs, models to examine the relationship between nuclear organization and function in both normal development and disease, and reference maps of nuclear architecture in a variety of cells and tissues.

 This program includes six initiatives:

 - Study of Nuclear Bodies and Compartments: Nuclear bodies (structural and functional subunits within the nucleus) and nuclear compartments (specific subregions within the nucleus) set up distinct local environments that facilitate many important nuclear processes.
-This initiative will support the development of tools and strategies to study the three dimensional architecture of the nucleus in relationship to the spatial arrangement of nuclear bodies and molecular machinery regulating gene expression, the structure and function of poorly characterized nuclear structures and compartments, and the role of specialized proteins and RNAs in nuclear organization and function.
+This initiative supports the development of tools and strategies to study the three dimensional architecture of the nucleus in relationship to the spatial arrangement of nuclear bodies and molecular machinery regulating gene expression, the structure and function of poorly characterized nuclear structures and compartments, and the role of specialized proteins and RNAs in nuclear organization and function.

-Download the program flyer here.
+Download the program flyer.

-This page last reviewed on May 26, 2017
+This page last reviewed on May 9, 2023